 The person who serves first is determined based on who received serve the last Game.
 The player who received serve in the Game prior to the tie-breaker initiates serve during the tie-breaker.

-In some tournaments, such as Wimbledon where tiebreakers are not used, players must win by two Games regardless.
+In some tournaments, such as the French Open where tiebreakers are not used, players must win by two Games regardless.
 This often results in high, double-digit Set scores.

 Finally, Games are further broken down into points.
 Games can be won when reaching four points.
 Similar to a Set, however, Games must be won by a difference of two points.